addition to unsymmetrical alkenes header image.

 Electrophilic Addition reactions involving alkenes always proceed via the same mechanism:

-An example of a typical electrophilic addition reaction to an alkene is shown below.
+An example of a typical electrophilic addition reaction involving an unsaturated alkene molecule is shown in the image below.
 Here the electrophile is the partial positively charged hydrogen atom (δ+) in a molecule of hydrogen bromide.
-This is attacked by the pi electrons in the carbon carbon double bond (C=C) of the alkene which results in the formation a carbocation (which is itself an electrophile) and a negatively charged bromide ion.
-This bromide ion then uses one of its lone pairs of electrons to form a covalent bond to the positively charged carbon atom, that is it is acting as a nucleophile.
+This is attacked by the pi electrons in the carbon carbon double bond (C=C) of the alkene, this results in the formation a carbocation (which is itself an electrophile) and a negatively charged bromide ion.
+This bromide ion then uses one of its lone pairs of electrons to form a covalent bond to the positively charged carbocation, that is it is acting as a nucleophile.
 This is outlined below:

 The structure and differences between primary, secondary and tertiary carbocations or carbonium ions.